-In many ways, the residential stage of the rehabilitation process is the heart of the process.
+In many ways, the residential treatment stage of the rehabilitation process is the heart of the process.
 This is the stage where you will learn to fully understand your drug and alcohol addiction and discover your own personal path to staying drug and alcohol free for the rest of your life.
 Patients that have reached this point in the rehabilitation process are presented with both an easy-to-understand scientific explanation of how drugs interact physiologically and the tools necessary to understand their own psychology.

-Learning in a Comfortable Setting
+Learning in a Residential Treatment

 This is particularly important because a significant portion of your education will involve introspection and sharing.
 This means that you will need to share intimate details of your life with strangers.
 This can be difficult for anyone and the staff at Lumiere Detox Center respects that.
 We will help you become comfortable with that type of sharing and allow you to learn about your addiction at a pace that doesn’t risk your health in any way.